Azure/RGCOPY/rgcopy-docu.md

 3. All ARM template parameters that are generated by RGCOPY.
 4. Parameter `sourceLocation` that contains the region of the source RG
 5. Parameter `vmName` that contains the name of the VM that is running the script.
+6. Parameters `vmSize<vmName>`, `vmCpus<vmName>`, `vmMemGb<vmName>` that contain Azure VM size configuration for all deployed VMs.
-6. Parameter `rgcopyParameters` that contains the names of all passed parameters.
+7. Parameter `rgcopyParameters` that contains the names of all passed parameters.

 In all scripts you can simply access the passed parameters using variables, for example `$targetSub`.
-Only remotely running PowerShell scripts must contain a `param` clause.
+Only *remotely* running *PowerShell* scripts must contain a `param` clause.

 RGCOPY terminates with an error message if the output of the script contains the text `++ exit 1`.
 Be aware that `Invoke-AzVMRunCommand` does only return the last few dozen lines of `stdout` and `stderr`.